-The table is displayed when there is at least one active Packet Sensor.
-The table shows the following data:
+The table is displayed while there is at least one active Packet Sensor.

-Status A green check mark indicates that the Packet Sensor is connected to the Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 62).
+Status A green check mark indicates that the Packet Sensor is connected to Console.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 66).
 Sensor Name Displays the name of the Packet Sensor and a colored square with the color defined in its configuration.
 Click to open a new tab with data specific to the Packet Sensor.
 Administrators and operators can right-click to open the Packet Sensor Configuration window.
-Pkts/s (In / Out) The inbound and outbound packets/second throughput after IP or MAC validation.
-Inbound Bits/s d Bits/s The inbound bits/second throughput after IP or MAC validation and the usage percent.
-Outbound Bits/s The outbound bits/second throughput after IP or MAC validation and the usage percent.
-Received Pkts/s The rate of sniffed packets before IP or MAC validation.
-The number of IP addresses that sent or received traffic.
-The Int(ernal)/Ext(ernal) IP inside/outside the IP Zone.
+Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP or MAC validation.
+Inbound Bits/s Inbound bits/second throughput after IP or MAC validation and the usage percent.
+Outbound Bits/s Outbound bits/second throughput after IP or MAC validation and the usage percent.
+Received Pkts/s Rate of sniffed packets before IP or MAC validation.
+IPs (Int / Ext) Number of IP addresses that sent or received traffic.
+The Int(ernal)/Ext(ernal) IPs are the IPs inside/outside the IP Zone.
 The Top Generator parameter from the Sensor configuration enables or disables the monitoring of external IPs.
-Dropped The number of packets that the packet capturing engine drops.
+Dropped Number of packets dropped by the packet capturing engine.
 A high number indicates a sniffing performance problem.
-CPU% The percentage of CPUs used by the Packet Sensor process.
+CPU% Percentage of CPUs used by the Packet Sensor process.
+RAM Amount of memory used by the Packet Sensor process.
+Start Time When the Packet Sensor started.

-RAM The amount of memory used by the Packet Sensor process.
-Start Time The date when the Packet Sensor started.
-Server The server that runs the Packet Sensor.
+Which server runs the Packet Sensor.
 Click to open a new tab with data specific to the server.
 Administrators and operators can right-click to open the Server Configuration window.